GatoPharaoh/homebridge-amazondash-switch/README.md

 8. DONE

 ### What this plugin does
+Besides the functions intended by the main developer (see below) is plugin is ablet to Ping your Amazon Dash Button.
+This makes HomeKit know if a Dash Button has been pressed.

 This plugin allows you to run Command Line Interface (CLI) commands via HomeKit.
 This means you can run a simple commands such as `ping`, `shutdown`, or `wakeonlan` just by telling Siri to do so.
 An example usage for this plugin would be to turn on your PS4 or HTPC, check if it’s on, and even shut it down when finished.

 ### How this plugin works